hovercat/rssatom-to-remarkable/README.md

 ### rMAPI

-You need to install rmapi on your device to authenticate with the ReMarkable cloud (or a fake cloud if you have one):
+You need to install rmapi to authenticate with the ReMarkable cloud (or a fake cloud if you have one):

 https://github.com/ddvk/rmapi